Prem Bibhrat

 Prem Bibhrat is a Bengali romantic comedy film directed by Archan Chakraborty.
 This film was released on 6 June 2012.

 Plot

-Kanchan and Nabanita are college friends, they fall in love.
+Kanchan and Nabanita are college friends who end up falling in love.
 Their respective fathers were also college mates having a good relationship.
-Both the respective fathers get wrong ideas about their respective son or daughter.
+The respective fathers get wrong ideas about their respective son or daughter.
 They assume them to love somebody else due to circumstances.
-Finally all wrongs impressions are done away and Kanchan marries Nabanita.
+Finally all wrong impressions are done away with and Kanchan marries Nabanita.